nanda-gopal-sb/wifi-server/README.md

-# NodeMCU Bluetooth Project
+# NodeMCU Wifi Project

-This project demonstrates how to use NodeMCU with Bluetooth capabilities.
-The project includes code examples and instructions for setting up and using Bluetooth with NodeMCU.
+This project demonstrates how to use NodeMCU with Wifi capabilities.
+The project includes code examples and instructions for setting up and using Wifi with NodeMCU.

 ## Table of Contents